Dave Lewis (businessman): Diageo

-In November 2025, Lewis was announced as the chief executive of Diageo, starting from 1 January 2026.
+On 10 November 2025, the Board of Directors of Diageo announced that Lewis had been appointed as Chief Executive Officer and Executive Director, effective from 1 January 2026.
+The appointment followed a rigorous global search process led by Diageo's Chairman, John Manzoni, after the departure of previous CEO Debra Crew in July 2025.

+Lewis was selected for his extensive experience leading global consumer businesses and his track record in building world-class brands.
+Commenting on his appointment, Lewis stated: "Diageo is a world leading business with a portfolio of very strong brands, and I am delighted to be joining the team.
+The market faces some headwinds but there are also significant opportunities."

+As CEO, Lewis receives an annual salary of £1.5 million, a pension contribution of 14% of base salary, and is eligible for the company's annual incentive plan and long-term incentive plan.
+Lewis stepped down as Chair of Haleon on 31 December 2025 to take up the Diageo role.

 Personal life

 Lewis is divorced from his first wife, with whom he has two daughters.
 He is now married to Helena Wayth.
 They live in Richmond, London.

 In interviews he has stated that he likes to stay physically active and particularly enjoys running.
 He believes and has stated that: "Improving the health and vitality of our people is an essential requirement".
-In 2008, he participated in the London Marathon sponsored by Flora, one of Unilever’s brands.
+In 2008, he participated in the London Marathon sponsored by Flora, one of Unilever's brands.

 His other hobbies include photography, cooking, and playing golf and racket sports.
 In an interview for the London Evening Standard he revealed that being surrounded by the river and the park in Richmond, where he currently lives, encourages him to stay physically active.

 Criticism

-Lewis has been heavily criticized for not responding to calls to improve Tesco's broiler chicken welfare in line with that of KFC, Waitrose, M&S, and Unilever, despite a lengthy campaign by pressure group Open Cages.
+Lewis has been heavily criticised for not responding to calls to improve Tesco's broiler chicken welfare in line with that of KFC, Waitrose, M&S and Unilever, despite a lengthy campaign by pressure group Open Cages.
 The Times released an article in August 2019 featuring a video exposé of birds displaying "serious mobility problems" inside of an intensive Tesco supplier farm, however Lewis has not commented on the matter.

-In May 2019 an undercover investigation of a Thailand Tesco egg supplier, released by the Daily Mirror, found Tesco was serving Thai customers eggs from battery cage farms.
+In May 2019, an undercover investigation of a Thailand Tesco egg supplier, released by the Daily Mirror, found Tesco was serving Thai customers eggs from battery cage farms.
 In August 2019, an investigation of the company producing Tesco's own-brand eggs in Malaysia, broken by the New Straits Times, documented similar conditions.
 In response to the investigation, Tesco committed to ending the sale of caged eggs in Thailand and Malaysia.